FlowFuse/website/src/blog/2024/04/displaying-logged-in-users-on-dashboard.md

 ---

-Have you ever tried brainstorming solutions for securing your dashboard with a login mechanism, and then accessing the data of logged in users for further customization?
-If yes, then you might know that finding and applying such solutions is not always an easy task.
-However, about a month ago, we came up with a powerful solution and even conducted an amazing webinar on building a personalized Mutliuser Dashboard.
-Despite having such great resources, we believe that breaking down the webinar into parts and creating content around it can be really helpful.
+About a month ago, a powerful solution became available to the Node-RED community to deal with users and allow multiple to interact with the same dashboard in a personalized manner.
+It's called the  Multli user Dashboard for Node-RED.
 In this guide, we will provide a step-by-step guide to show you how to secure your dashboard and access and display logged in user information on Dashboard 2.0.

 <!--more-->